 Aspen home prices are not only among the most expensive in Colorado, but Aspen real estate also consistently ranks among the most expensive in America.

-Aspen is a decidedly white-collar city, with fully 93.17% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Aspen is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Aspen who work in sales jobs (18.40%), office and administrative support (14.17%), and management occupations (14.12%).
+Aspen is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Aspen is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
+There are especially a lot of people living in Aspen who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-A relatively large number of people in Aspen telecommute to their jobs.
-Overall, about 10.86% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.10% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

+Aspen is a somewhat ethnically-diverse city.
 The people who call Aspen home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Aspen residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Aspen include English, Irish, Italian, and Scottish.
+The greatest number of Aspen residents report their race to be White, followed by Asian.
+Important ancestries of people in Aspen include German, English, Irish, Italian, and Polish.

 The most common language spoken in Aspen is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and Scandinavian languages.